chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 change hazards across different variables, using their historical variability as a common unit.
 For instance, a specific variable’s climate hazard could be 10 or 100 times its historical variability.

+# Display the data using custom plot function

 This vignette provides some simple examples to visualize the data layers.
 First, we should load necessary R packages.